nodejs/wiki-archive/Installing-Node.js-via-package-manager.md

 Or, use the configure shell script from <http://apptob.org/> for installing node.js.

+There is a naming conflict with the node package (Amateur Packet Radio Node Program), and the nodejs binary has been renamed from `node` to `nodejs`.
+You'll need to symlink `/usr/bin/node` to `/usr/bin/nodejs` or you could uninstall the Amateur Packet Radio Node Program to avoid that conflict.

 ## openSUSE & SLE
 [Node.js stable repos list](https://build.opensuse.org/package/show?package=nodejs&project=devel%3Alanguages%3Anodejs).
 Also node.js is available in openSUSE:Factory repository.